-This privacy notice aims to give you information on how Vilendrer Law, PC collects and processes your personal data through your use of this website, including any data you may provide through this website, when you sign up to our newsletter, or purchase a product or service.
+This privacy notice aims to give you information on how Vilendrer Law, PC collects and processes your personal data through your use of this website, including any data you may provide through this website, when you sign up to our newsletter, or purchase a service.
 This website does not provide services or sell products to children under the age of 13.
 If you are under 18, you may use this website only with the involvement of a parent or guardian.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Vilendrer Law, PC is the controller and responsible for your personal data (collectively referred to as “Vilendrer Law, PC”, “we”, “us” or “our” in this privacy notice).